NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Backup Type**

 The backup type of the heat pump.
 If 'integrated', represents e.g. built-in electric strip heat or dual-fuel integrated furnace.
 If 'separate', represents e.g. electric baseboard or boiler based on the Heating System 2 specified below.
 Use 'none' if there is no backup heating.
+If not provided, defaults to 'integrated'.

 - **Name:** ``heat_pump_backup_type``
 - **Type:** ``Choice``